 But wait!
 Though it isn't formally billed as such, this is actually a double feature containing another film Milligan shot in England the same year, The Body Beneath.
 This gothic vampire yarn has long been regarded as one of the best of his horror output, especially after Something Weird issued it on DVD in 2001 (one of their earliest titles out of the gate) in a drastically improved transfer for the time off of the original 16mm elements rather than the 35mm dupes used for most Milligan transfers.
 Well, now it's on Blu-Ray, and the results are spectacular!
 The original 16mm elements and a 35mm print for audio and reference purposes were used with some crucial missing footage slotted back in (such as a peculiar foot-centric sex scene deleted from release prints), bringing the running time back up to its longest possible variant at 82 minutes.
 The new transfer is an intoxicating experience if you're willing to glide along with Milligan's cockeyed filmic sensibilities, a statement that would've gotten most people slapped thirty years ago.
 The hailstone-sized grain blobs that terrorized his work for many theater audiences are exchanged here for a much more solid, refined appearance, with beautifully modulated, natural grain levels and sometimes psychedelic colors, especially the tripped-out climax.
 The opening credits sequence here also looks more solid than the Something Weird edition, which had to pull that segment from a 35mm print.

 As for the story, it's about a string of vampire attacks in the English countryside centered around a church graveyard tied to the debauched Rev. Alexander Algernon Ford (Gavin Reed), whose vampiric bloodline is running out thanks to inbreeding.
 He decides to bring all of his human relations to Carfax Abbey, with one pregnant family member igniting his hope to continue the family tree across the pond in America.
 And yep, Kaler pops up in here as a hunchback, of course, and gets crucified to a tree in one of the film's most memorable moments, which we can now pinpoint as an echo of a previous scene from Nightbirds.
 Once again a dialogue-only track is included, which plays very differently from the finished production and includes plenty of aural production oddities to make it a handy document of the film's creation process.
 The theatrical trailer for the companion film is also included, and the valuable enclosed booklet features a heartfelt foreward by Refn, an absolutely hilarious intro by McDonough, a pretty spectacular 7-page chronicle of the often seedy circumstances behind Milligan's film distribution and his eventual production setup in London, additional Thrower essays about both of the films at hand, and a very detailed and compelling Milligan bio by Video Watchdog's Tim Lucas.
-While Milligan's films will never be embraced by mainstream culture or even many cult film circles, it's astonishing (and as much as Milligan would hate the term, almost a feel-good story) to see his work reassessed in recent years-- and this important release is not only the most important step to date in that process but perhaps the most vital act of movie resuscitation for unusual cinema yet on Blu-Ray.
+While Milligan's films will never be embraced by mainstream culture or even many cult film circles, it's astonishing (and as much as Milligan would hate the term, almost a feel-good story) to see his work reassessed in recent years.